room302studio/exif-photo-printer/README.md

-# Room 302 Nuxt 3 Starter
+# EXIF Photo Printer

+This is a web app tool that allows you drop a bunch of photos and then create new photos for printing with the EXIF data printed on the photo in a border.

+This is useful when evaluating photos for a photo book or otherwise organizing your photos physically.

 ## Usage
-`npx room302-template`

-Deployed through a small script that handles naming, cloning, and setting up the repo for prototyping. <https://www.npmjs.com/package/room302-template>

-## What's different from the standard Nuxt 3 starter?
-- VueUse 🔧
-- Vueuse motion 🌈
-- OpenAI plugin 🧠
-- Pinia store 🏬
-- Helpers file 🔨
-- Google fonts 🖋️

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+- Drag and drop your photos into the application
+- Choose which EXIF data you want to print on the photo
+- Choose some basic styling options
+- "Save All" to save the photos with EXIF data back to your hard drive

 ## Setup